You've just found the best gluten free cookie mix!

 You just found the gluten free cookie mix that thousands of GF consumers have voted #1 FOUR TIMES!
 That’s head to head with the Big Boys that are found in all the stores!

 Why was this yummy mix voted the best gluten free cookie mix?
-For one, because it's not made with brown rice flour like most of the other brands.
-They use brown rice flour because it's plentiful and cheap.
+For one, because it's not a rice flour based mix, like most of the other brands which use rice flour because it's plentiful and cheap.
 Well, that's good for them, but not so good for cookie lovers.
-Brown rice flour is dry and gritty and doesn't hold together -- you've probably experienced inferior gluten free baking results, thanks to brown rice flour.
+Rice flour is dry and gritty and doesn't hold together -- you've probably experienced inferior gluten free baking results, thanks to lots of rice flour.

 Buy the 4-pack of gfJules Gluten Free Cookie Mix & save 10%!

 With a long shelf life, your extra cookie mixes will keep…well, as long as you can resist them!

 Read the reviews.
 They're from REAL gluten free consumers, like you.
 People who searched, and then found, a gluten free cookie mix that produced decadent cookies that tastes like ‘regular’ cookies.
 Cookies that don’t fall apart, aren’t dry, aren't EVER gritty.
 Cookies that’ll make you have to exercise your self-control, again!

 Nutrition Info for gfJules Gluten Free Cookie Mix.

 ½ cup mild oil (like safflower oil, sunflower oil, avocado oil, extra virgin olive oil, coconut oil, etc.) OR vegetable/palm oil shortening